yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 5. To capture the Keys and Endpoints values, on **openai-<inject key="Deployment-id" enableCopy="false"></inject>** blade:
       - Select **Keys and Endpoint (1)** under **Resource Management**.
       - Click on **Show Keys (2)**.
-      - Copy **Key 1 (3)** and ensure to paste it in a text editor such as notepad for future reference.
+      - Copy **Key 1 (3)** and ensure to paste it in a text editor such as Notepad for future reference.
       - Finally copy the **Endpoint (4)** API URL by clicking on copy to clipboard.
-Paste it in a text editor such as notepad for later use.
+Paste it in a text editor such as Notepad for later use.

    ![](../media/openai-endpoint-new.png "Keys and Endpoints")